-Computational science and engineering offer a rigorous foundational education with the flexibility for students to pursue their own interests through three programs:
+Applied Computation master's programs offer a rigorous foundational education with the flexibility for students to pursue their own interests through the following programs:

-- Master of Science: eight courses, usually over two semesters
+- Master of Science in Computational Science and Engineering: eight courses, usually over two semesters

-- Master of Engineering: eight courses, plus one year of research leading to a master’s thesis
+- Master of Engineering in Computational Science and Engineering: eight courses, plus one year of research leading to a master’s thesis

-- Secondary Field: four courses, open to all Harvard Ph.D. students
+- Secondary Field in Computational Science and Engineering: four courses, open to all Harvard Ph.D. students

 Many graduates go on to work across a variety of industry sectors, including technology, government, financial, marketing, media and consulting.
 Other graduates choose to pursue further studies at leading graduate business or doctoral programs.